urlgrey/hsmm-pi/README.md

 Hardware Requirements
 =====================
-HSMM-Pi has been tested to work with the Raspberry Pi running the Raspbian OS, and with the Beaglebone Black running Ubuntu 12.04 from the onboard eMMC flash memory.
+HSMM-Pi has been tested to work with the Raspberry Pi running the Raspbian OS, with the BeagleBone running Debian, and with the BeagleBone Black running Ubuntu 12.04 from the onboard eMMC flash memory.
 The requirements for each are listed below.

 Raspberry-Pi Node:

- *  Raspberry Pi (256MB, 512MB or 1GB of RAM will work)
+ *  Raspberry Pi (256MB or 512MB) or Raspberry Pi 2
  *  USB WiFi adapter (tested with the N150 adapter using the Ralink 5370 chipset, and with the Alfa AWSU036NH)
  *  SD memory card (4GB minimum)

-Beaglebone Black Node:
+BeagleBone Node:

- *  Beaglebone Black
+ *  BeagleBone or BeagleBone Black
  *  USB WiFi adapter (tested with the N150 adapter using the Ralink 5370 chipset)
- *  SD memory card (4GB minimum) (used for initial imaging of the eMMC flash memory only)
+ *  SD memory card (4GB minimum) (in the case of BeagleBone Black, used for initial imaging of the eMMC flash memory only)

 Modes
 =====